ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 <!-- show the final product in illustration form: a fully-fledged machine -->

-In short, we're creating a **Machine Learning (ML) Service.** You will hear this term many times in the industry: software-as-a-service, microservice architecture, API services, kubernetes service, and more.
+In short, I'm asking you to create a **Machine Learning (ML) Service.** You will hear this term many times in the industry: software-as-a-*service*, micro*service* architecture, API *services*, kubernetes *service*, and more.
 I assure you that there is some relation among these terms.
 However, before we jump into the *how*, I want to talk about *why creating an ML service is a perfect introduction to learning software for researchers and data scientists*.

 Lastly, note that **this blogpost is not a tutorial.** Instead, I'll touch upon